JavaZakariae/Spring5Certification/README.md

 # Preparation for the Spring 5 Certification
+## Introduction

 This repository contains my code examples for the preparation of the certification.
 I have passed the certification on the 20th july of 2019, I have been certified with a score of 88%.
-This repos contains also good references to master the fundamentals of the framework, so It's not only for a certification purpose.
+This repository contains also good references to master the fundamentals of the framework, so It's not only for a certification purpose.

 The certification questions are based on the official [study-guide](https://d1fto35gcfffzn.cloudfront.net/academy/Spring-Professional-Certification-Study-Guide.pdf), so I recommend to focus on those questions.
 In my opinion, if you can easily respond to those questions, you will pass the certification.

-To prepare my certification, I read many books and articles, many Pluralsight courses and some Youtube videos on specific subjects.
+To prepare my certification, I read many books and articles, I viewed many Pluralsight courses and some Youtube videos on specific subjects.

 To help you to prepare the certification, I recommend to learn from the following resources, some are not free, but they deserve that.

-## The best resourse to follow
+## The best resource to follow
 [Core Spring 5 Certification in Detail](https://leanpub.com/corespring5certificationindetail) by [Ivan Krizsan ](https://leanpub.com/u/ivan-krizsan)
-This book should be a must for everyone willing to pass the certification, it should be checked only as a last step before passing the certification, so for the newcomers to the framwork I don't recommand to begin with this book because it is a just a summury and it contains some responses that could be helpful to pass the certification.
+This book should be a must for everyone willing to pass the certification, it should be checked only as a last step before passing the certification, so for the newcomers to the framwork I don't recommand to begin with, because it is a just a summury and it contains some responses that could be helpful to pass the certification.

 [ivankrizsan's blog](https://www.ivankrizsan.se/)